 Your voice can help make a difference!
-Use this letter to urge your Senators and Representative in the U.S. Congress to support a reduction in standardized testing to once each in elementary, middle and high schools, while ending punitive sanctions.
-The House and Senate education committees plan to start re-writing the Elementary and Secondary Education Act (also known as NCLB) by mid-February.
-You can strengthen your message by adding your own comments, such as your and your children’s personal experiences with overtesting.
+Use this letter to urge your U.S. Senators to support a reduction in standardized testing to once each in elementary, middle and high schools, while ending high stakes, punitive sanctions.

 No Child Left Behind (NCLB) was signed into law in 2002, the latest version of the long-standing Elementary and Secondary Education Act (ESEA).
 Its provisions, such as testing grades 3-8 annually in reading and math and punitive sanctions, took effect over the next several years.
 The law is seven years overdue for reauthorization by Congress.
 This year, both the House and Senate are showing strong interest in voting for a new version.